Pressured Speech: Signs, Causes, and How to Treat It

 • Pressured speech may be accompanied by impulsive and inappropriate comments, reflecting the individual’s inability to filter or control their speech.

-Recognizing these symptoms is essential in identifying pressured speech and understanding its potential implications for mental health.
-By raising awareness of these signs, Wellness Hub aims to empower individuals to recognize pressured speech in themselves or others and seek appropriate support and intervention.
+Recognizing these symptoms is essential in identifying and understanding its potential implications for mental health.
+By raising awareness of these signs, Wellness Hub aims to empower individuals to recognize in themselves or others and seek appropriate support and intervention.

 Also Read: Is My Child Talking Late?
 Expressive vs. Receptive Delays